AmpersandHQ/ampersand-magento2-upgrade-patch-helper/docs/CHECKS_AVAILABLE.md

 +-------+-------------------+--------------------------------------------------------------------------------+----------+
 ```

-A schema definition was removed from `vendor/ampersand/upgrade-patch-helper-test-module/src/module/etc/db_schema.xml`, it previously modified a table it does not "own".
+A schema definition was removed from `vendor/ampersand/upgrade-patch-helper-test-module/src/module/etc/db_schema.xml`, it previously modified a table it does not "own" (ownership of a table is calculated by seeing which `db_schema.xml` defines the primary key).
 In this example a modification to `wishlist` was removed.

 You may want to review the table being modified and verify that this schema modification is desired.